vic-sem-2018/syllabus/VicSemSyllabus2018.md

 #### Seminar papers
-You will write two  1500-2500 word (3-4 page single-spaced) seminar papers over the course of the semester; they are due to our seminar Dropbox (more on which in class) by midnight the Sunday before seminar.
+You will write two  1500-2500 word (3-4 page single-spaced) seminar papers over the course of the semester; they are due to our seminar Dropbox (more on which in class) by 7 pm the Sunday before seminar.
 The seminar paper should usually (although this is a guideline not a requirement) engage with at least one novel – making sure to include at least some close reading of the novel - and one piece of criticism.
 I also